VirajVShetty/VirajVShetty/README.md

 ## I'm Viraj Shetty

 <b>I'm a Computer Engineer Graduate from Mumbai University.</br>
+I am a Python Enthusiast, specialising in the field of Data Analytics </br>
-Proeffecient in Python, Tableau, R, Graphic Designing and MS-Excel </br>
+Completed a lot of coursework on topics of Advance Python, Tableau, R and MS-Excel </br>
 I aspire to be a Data Analyst!</b>